gosukiwi/createaproglang/manuscript/chapter2.md

 important to note that it must also identify invalid tokens and throw meaningful errors.

-The language we'll create is called URY and it's pretty similar to Ruby.
-In URY, variables are defined as follows
+The language we'll create is called URYB and it's pretty similar to Ruby.
+In URYB, variables are defined as follows

     name = "Mike"